qubitsec/plura/proposal/en/coupang/compare-xdr.md

 One of the more important aspects of PLURA-XDR is not any single feature in isolation, but the operating model that ties them together.

-That flow can be described as follows:
+That flow can be described as follows.

 ### 1. Web layer
-- request-body analysis,
+- request body analysis,
-- response-body or response-signal analysis,
+- response body or response signal analysis,
 - identification of zero-day indicators,
 - identification of credential stuffing patterns,
 - identification of suspicious uploads or payloads.

 ### 2. XDR correlation
-- link web events with authentication and session anomalies,
+- linking web events with authentication and session anomalies,
-- correlate with existing security events,
+- correlating with existing security events,
-- interpret activity using a MITRE ATT&CK-aligned framework.
+- interpreting activity using a MITRE ATT&CK-aligned framework.

 ### 3. Server layer
 - process, file, network, and account activity analysis,
 - audit-policy-based log analysis,
 - detection of webshell follow-on behavior,
-- detection of LOLBAS / GTFOBins pivoting,
+- detection of LOLBAS or GTFOBins pivoting,
 - detection of propagation or ransomware/APT-like follow-on activity.

 ### 4. Automated response